zeroc-ice/ice/csharp/README.md

 failure, the tests abort with `failed`.

 On Windows, `allTests.py` executes by default the tests for .NET Framework 4.5.
-In order to execute the tests with .NET Core framework add the `--dotnetcore` option.
+In order to execute the tests with .NET 6.0 add the `--dotnet` option.
 For example:
 ```
-python allTests.py --dotnetcore
+python allTests.py --dotnet
 ```

 If you want to run the test with .NET 6.0 you must use `--framework` option